garyblu71mods/KerbNoteLite/README.md

 ## Installation

-1. Download the latest release
+1. Download the latest release from the [Releases page](https://github.com/garyblu71mods/KerbNoteLite/releases)
+2. Extract the `KerbCalcProject` folder from the downloaded ZIP file
-2. Extract the contents to your KSP `GameData` folder
+3. Copy the `KerbCalcProject` folder to your KSP `GameData` directory
-3. The mod structure should be: `GameData/KerbCalcProject/`
+4. The final structure should be: `GameData/KerbCalcProject/`
-4. Launch KSP and enjoy!
+5. Launch KSP and enjoy!

+**Note:** Download the pre-built release package, not the source code.
+The release contains the compiled mod ready to use.

 ## Usage